zhy2002/neutron/readme.md

 10. Write a proper code gen tool with friendly logging and error messages.
   * The current code gen scheme is fine.

+11. Deferred event execution - if the user types in many characters quickly - we should wait for a pause before we do an update.
+  * Added a debouncing cycle mode
+  * React need to debounce the flush event.

 # Node Roles
 In the node hierarchy a node can have one of three roles: